whisperity/CodeChecker/docs/user_guide.md

                         Fetch built in compiler includepaths and defines and pass them to Clang.
-This isuseful when you do cross- compilation. (default: False) --remote-host REMOTE_HOST, --host REMOTE_HOST, -r REMOTE_HOST
+This isuseful when you do cross- compilation. (default: False) -e ENABLE, --enable ENABLE
-                        Use a remote daemon available at this host to check the project instead of the local computer --remote-port REMOTE_PORT, -p REMOTE_PORT
-                        Use a remote daemon available on this port to check the project, instead of a local instance.
-  --remote-keep-alive   If set, the local command will not exit until the
-                        server reports that checking has finished.
-  -e ENABLE, --enable ENABLE
                         Enable checker.
   -d DISABLE, --disable DISABLE